AdmirPapic/bank_customers/README.md

 *	Dropped duplicate rows, ensuring that each row represents a single customer

   ## Exploratory Data Analysis
 The mean, minimum, 25%, medium, 75%, and maximum for numeric features were examined.
 The following histograms, scatter plots and bar plots for different features were created and examined.
 A bubble map displaying the places with the most customers was created.
+The visualizations clearly show distributions for each of the relevant customer features.

 ![alt text](https://github.com/AdmirPapic/bank_customers/blob/master/images/base_age_hist.png "Age Distribution")